 Teams: UC Davis at UC Santa Barbara; at Cal Poly

-Where: Thunderdome — Santa Barbara, Calif.; Mott Gym — San Luis Obispo, Calif.
+Where: The Thunderdome — Santa Barbara, Calif.; Robert A. Mott Gymnasium — San Luis Obispo, Calif.